There are many options available for sending money abroad, which can be confusing.

 XE reviews

-Their rating is lacking a little compared to the 4.9 and 4.4 ratings for Key Currency and Wise respectively.
+Their rating is lacking a little compared to the 4.9 rating for Key Currency but beats the 4.3 rating for Wise.

 XE positive reviews